BlueBrain/morphology-suite/README.md

 - [morph-tool](#morph-tool) — A toolbox for morphology editing.
 - [MorphIO](#morphio) — A python and C++ library for reading and writing neuronal morphologies.
 - [morphology-documentation](#morphology-documentation) — Documentation of the morphology files formats used by Blue Brain.
-- [BioExplorer](#bioexplorer) - extract and analyze scientific data for visualization and interactive exploration
+- [BioExplorer](#bioexplorer) - Extract and analyze scientific data for visualization and interactive exploration.

 ## NeuroM
 <img alt="NeuroM Banner" src="https://github.com/BlueBrain/NeuroM/raw/master/doc/source/logo/NeuroM.jpg" width="600"/>